taustaus/ChessOpAnki/README.md

 This is an [Anki](https://apps.ankiweb.net/) card for studying openings, inspired by [catchouli](https://github.com/catchouli)'s video (thanks!). https://www.youtube.com/watch?v=AMmR4useeKE&ab_channel=Catchouli

-It works quite well in [AnkiDroid](https://github.com/ankidroid/Anki-Android)
+It looks quite well in [AnkiDroid](https://github.com/ankidroid/Anki-Android)

 I don't have much knowledge about programming (regex was hard), any feedback is welcome.